mdwohl/bookapp/README.md

 ----------------------------

-Number and name of feature: **FEATURE 1**: Scaffolding of files for set up and test route creatiion **Scaffolding of HTML files and server-side rendering and implementation of a test route to validate that the HTML elements and basic CSS styles are being rendered as expected**
+# FEATURE 1: Scaffolding of files for set up and test route creatiion
+**Scaffolding of HTML files and server-side rendering and implementation of a test route to validate that the HTML elements and basic CSS styles are being rendered as expected**

 Estimate of time needed to complete: 2hrs